Badsworth/pfml_scripts/docs/portal/internationalization.md

 # Internationalization

 All Portal internationalization (i18n) is configured in the `portal/src/locales/i18n.js` module.
-This includes both application and auth screen i18n; these systems are separate due to Amplify's restrictions on auth screen customization.

 The locale selection for both i18n systems is configured in `i18n.js` to allow locale synchronization across the app.